emanuel2718/termitype/README.md

-termitype -l spanish                   # Use Spanish test words termitype -spn                         # Enable symbols, punctuation, and numbers termitype --results neofetch           # Use neofetch inspired results termitype --no-track                   # Do not locally track test results nor stats termitype --hide-notifications         # Do not show notifications
+termitype -l spanish                   # Use Spanish test words termitype -spn                         # Enable symbols, punctuation, and numbers termitype --results neofetch           # Use neofetch inspired results termitype --no-save                    # Do not save tests results termitype --hide-notifications         # Do not show notifications
 ```